top of page

 Accessing original documents and letters, featuring rare photographs and artworks, sharing previously untold stories from over eighty people, Strange Attractor chronicles one of the most celebrated and yet least understood figures of the late twentieth century.
 Neither exalting nor condemning its subject, it documents the evolution of an altered statesman whose mellifluous voice affected multitudes and continues to haunt the present.

-Stay updated on book announcements, and receive news of discounts, excerpts and bonus content by subscribing below.
+Stay updated on book announcements, and receive news of discounts, excerpts and bonus content by subscribing.

 Presale available for paperback 35.00 (USD): MIT Press